-Fixed monthly base remuneration is paid each month; annual incentive remuneration is paid after the end of each business year; and medium-term incentive remuneration is paid by awarding points after the end of the business year.
-The number of points awarded is finalized in the final business year of the medium-term management plan using total return on shares as the indicator for calculation.
+The fixed monthly base remuneration is paid each month; annual incentive remuneration is paid after the end of each business year; and medium-term incentive remuneration is paid by awarding points after the end of the business year.
+The number of points awarded is finalized in the final business year of the medium-term management plan using TSR (total shareholder return) as the basis for calculations.
 Shares are paid in accordance with the total number of points when the director retires.